iits-consulting/terraform-opentelekomcloud-project-factory/README.md

 Service!*

 ## Usage:
+For fully integrated examples please visit the [Terratest Folder](https://github.com/iits-consulting/terraform-opentelekomcloud-project-factory/Terratest)

-You pick modules which would like to use like this:
+You pick modules which you would like to use like this:

 ```hcl
 module "vpc" {